Some of My Best Friends: Reception

 Critical reaction was mixed, and the majority of TV critics rampantly drew comparisons to the only hit show on the air at the time that featured gay characters, Will & Grace.
 The Los Angeles Times' Harry Rosenbaum opened his review with the lines, "First Will & Grace, now Will & Guido.
 Just about, anyway."
 Critic James Enderst similarly stated, "They're The Odd Couple of the 21st century.
 Or Will & Grace lite.
 You decide."
 New York Daily News critic David Bianculli stated, "[Alec] Mapa plays Vern as a cross between Sean Hayes' Jack on Will & Grace and Suzanne Somers' Chrissy on Three's Company."

 On the negative end of the spectrum, many critics denounced the show for being too formulaic.
 Hal Boedeker of The Orlando Sentinel called the show "hopelessly tired and old hat."
 Rosenbaum similarly stated, "Familiar stereotypes have always earned easy howls, from minstrel shows and old-time burlesque to political cartoons that deploy exaggeration as parody.
 The especially obnoxious ones ultimately fail when the multitudes realize their humor is not only hollow but at times twisted and even dangerous."
 Mapa later lashed back at that review in The Advocate saying, "I was totally slammed in the straight press...
 The L.A.
 Times called my portrayal 'dangerous.'
 But everyone in the gay community totally got it, because it takes one to know one."

-On the flipside, many reviews were favorable, as were the critiques of the leads.
-The Pittsburgh Post-Gazette's Rob Owen stated, "Some of My Best Friends trades on every Italian and gay stereotype possible, but it manages to make these zingers seem fresh thanks to strong performances from Bateman and Nucci."
-The New York Times' Neil Genzlinger opened saying the show was "shameless in its use of hoary stereotypes.
+On the flip side, many reviews were favorable, as were the critiques of the leads.
+The Pittsburgh Post-Gazettes Rob Owen stated, "Some of My Best Friends trades on every Italian and gay stereotype possible, but it manages to make these zingers seem fresh thanks to strong performances from Bateman and Nucci."
+The New York Times Neil Genzlinger opened saying the show was "shameless in its use of hoary stereotypes.
 It brazenly reduces gay people, Italian people, Asian people and aging married people to caricatures in the interests of good ratings and corporate profits," but he then concluded, "It's often pretty darned funny."